 DRIVER VERIFIER DMA VIOLATION Solutions

-Here is how to fix DRIVER VERIFIER DMA VIOLATION BSOD Error in Windows 10 –
+Here is how to fix DRIVER VERIFIER DMA VIOLATION BSOD Error in Windows 10 or 11 –

-When triggered, DRIVER_VERIFIER_DMA_VIOLATION blue screen error forcefully makes the Windows 10 to reboot frequently.
+When triggered, DRIVER_VERIFIER_DMA_VIOLATION blue screen error forcefully makes the Windows 10 or 11 reboot frequently.
 The display may hang on time and again making the working complicated to a greater extent.

 - Save all the running processes and close the tabs as well to prevent unexpected data loss.

-- Thereafter, press Windows key and D at once to head over the desktop area.
+- Thereafter, press the Windows key and D at once to head over to the desktop area.

-- Right-click on This PC followed by choosing Properties option from the context menu.
+- Right-click on This PC followed by choosing Properties from the context menu.

-- When the System window turns out, click Advanced system settings link from the left pane.
+- When the System window turns out, click Advanced system settings from the left pane.

 - Once the subsequent System Properties window becomes visible, enter into the Advanced tab.